-Discretionary housing payments (DHP) and discretionary council tax discounts (DCTD) are not payments of housing benefit, council tax support or universal credit.
+Discretionary housing payments (DHP) and discretionary council tax discounts (DCTD) are not payments of housing benefit, council tax reduction or universal credit.

 You must be entitled to housing benefit/universal credit (housing costs element) to receive a DHP.
-A DHP cannot be used:
+A DHP cannot be used to:

-- to minimise the effect of Job Seeker Plus sanctions
+- Minimise the effect of Job Seeker Plus sanctions

-- to make payment when housing benefit is suspended
+- Make payment when housing benefit is suspended

-- to help with council tax - there is a separate discretionary council tax discount to help with council tax liability
+- Help with council tax - there is a separate discretionary council tax discount to help with council tax liability.

-- You may be eligible for a DCTD even if you are not in receipt of council tax support but you are experiencing financial hardship.
+- You may be eligible for a DCTD even if you are not in receipt of council tax reduction but you are experiencing financial hardship.

 - A DCTD cannot be used to help with housing costs.

-- If you do not receive housing benefit or council tax support, you must provide proof of identity and income and your national insurance number.
+- Identity and income - if you do not receive housing benefit or council tax reduction, you must provide proof of identity and income and your national insurance number.

 You can send scanned documents or digital photos by attaching them by email to HBScanning@ealing.gov.uk